humdrum-tools/humdrum-documentation/tool/degree/index.md

 ## EXAMPLES ##

-The following example illustrates the use of **degree.** The input contains four pitch-related spines &mdash; one of which (<span class="rep">MIDI</span>) cannot be processed by **degree.** In addition, there is one non-pitch-related spines (<span class="rep">embell</span>). ``
+The following example illustrates the use of <span class="tool">degree</span>.
+The input contains four pitch-related spines &mdash; one of which (<span class="rep">MIDI</span>) cannot be processed by <span class="tool">degree</span>.
+In addition, there is one non-pitch-related spines (<span class="rep">embell</span>). ``

 >   ------------------------ ---------- ----------- ----------- ----------- ------------